Elevator (Louie): Part 2

 In its original American broadcast, "Elevator Part 2" was seen by an estimated 0.60 million household viewers with a 0.3 in the 18-49 demographics.
 This means that 0.3 percent of all households with televisions watched the episode.
 This was a 12% decrease in viewership from the previous episode, which was watched by 0.68 million viewers with a 0.3 in the 18-49 demographics.

 Part 3

 In its original American broadcast, "Elevator Part 3" was seen by an estimated 0.57 million household viewers with a 0.3 in the 18-49 demographics.
 This means that 0.3 percent of all households with televisions watched the episode.
 This was a slight decrease in viewership from the previous episode, which was watched by 0.60 million viewers with a 0.3 in the 18-49 demographics.

 Part 4

 In its original American broadcast, "Elevator Part 4" was seen by an estimated 0.51 million household viewers with a 0.2 in the 18-49 demographics.
 This means that 0.2 percent of all households with televisions watched the episode.
-This was a 11% decrease in viewership from the previous episode, which was watched by 0.57 million viewers with a 0.3 in the 18-49 demographics.
+This was an 11% decrease in viewership from the previous episode, which was watched by 0.57 million viewers with a 0.3 in the 18-49 demographics.